apache/kafka/tests/README.md

         $ ./gradlew jar

 * Setup a testing cluster with Vagrant.
 Configure your Vagrant setup by creating the file `Vagrantfile.local` in the directory of your Kafka checkout.
-At a minimum, you *MUST* set `mode = "test"` and the value of `num_workers` high enough for the test(s) you're trying to run.
+For testing purposes, `num_brokers` and `num_kafka` should be 0, and `num_workers` should be set high enough to run all of you tests.
 An example resides in kafka/vagrant/system-test-Vagrantfile.local

         # Example Vagrantfile.local for use on local machine
         # Vagrantfile.local should reside in the base Kafka directory
+        num_zookeepers = 0
-        mode = "test"
+        num_kafka = 0
         num_workers = 9

 * Bring up the cluster (note that the initial provisioning process can be slow since it involves